AmirEfi/SingleCycle-Processor-of-RISC-V-in-SystemVerilog/README.md

 In this project, I had changed the processor to handle the new instructions.

-The riscvtst.txt has some examples of instructions to check processor works.
+The riscvtest.txt has some examples of instructions to check processor works.